-Editor’s note: This post is the first in a three-part series: Highlighting Accessibility
+Editor’s note: This the first post in a three-part Highlighting Accessibility series

 In recent years, accessibility has become an essential factor for teams tasked with bringing new products, services, and experiences to market.
 The reason for this is clear: design works best when it works for everyone.
 Historically, though, either out of ignorance or intention, we have often designed with the assumption that all users are alike in their abilities to perceive and interact, but more and more we’re recognizing that just like food & nutrition, humans vary considerably in their preferences and restrictions.